ssanner/xadd-inference/trunk/README.txt

 Instructions for using Decision Diagrams and Prob.
 Inference
 ============================================================

-To start with, try to understand XADD.main() by running
+To start with, try to understand XADD.main() by running (using the launch scripts ./run or run.bat)

-  logic.xadd.XADD
+  xadd.XADD

 and tracing the code.

-WARNING: the code is complex, so please feel free to ask questions.
 The main thing is to understand the high level structure.

 If you think you've got that down, then go onto CMDP.main() by running

-  cmdp.CMDP src/cmdp/ex/knapsack.cmdp
+  cmdp.CMDP src/cmdp/ex/knapsackM.cmdp 2

-This is only currently setup for deterministic problems... you'll probably recognize the code structure and modified file format in
+This is only currently setup for deterministic problems... note the code structure and modified file format in

-  src/cmdp/ex/knapsack.cmdp
+  src/cmdp/ex/knapsackM.cmdp

 GraphViz Visualization